sqpat/RealDOOM/README.md

 The current release supports Shareware and commercial DOOM/DOOM2 as well as Ultimate DOOM.
 TNT and Plutonia are not currently supported.
 Custom wads are not currently supported.

-The current development focus is on sound effects support and ASM rewrites of most of the codebase to reduce memory usage.
-This will be followed by re-adding removed features.
+The current development focus is on bugfixing and ASM rewrites of most of the codebase to reduce memory usage.

 ### Running RealDOOM